Valaroukar/I-learn-java-script-in-30-days/README.md

 # I-learn-java-script-in-30-days
-I learn java script in 30 days - 30 günde java script öğreniyorum
+In this journey that I started today, I will try to learn java script in 30 days.
+I will share with you here what I do day by day.